ACCESS-NRI/access-hive.org.au/docs/tutorials/models.md

 # ACCESS-CM2

-For an intoduction on how to run ACCESS-CM2 check the [Run ACCESS-CM](/models/run-a-model/run-access-cm).
+For an introduction on how to run ACCESS-CM2, see the [Run ACCESS-CM](/models/run-a-model/run-access-cm).

 ## 2023 ACCESS workshop
 1. [Running ACCESS-CM2 from ARE/Gadi](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/access_rose_cylc/rose_cylc_example.md)